TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 ### [](#installation-and-setup){:.book_mark}Installation and Setup ###

 &nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** is easy to install and configure.
-The framework does not require any third party dependencies or extensions for production usage.
+The framework does not require any third-party dependencies or extensions for production usage.
 The following sections give more detailed information about the framework installation and requirements.

 ### [](#system-requirements){:.book_mark}System Requirements ###

-&nbsp;&nbsp;&nbsp;&nbsp;To use the CryptoManana framework, you must have a PHP version between 5.5 and 8.0 with the default built in set of extensions.
+&nbsp;&nbsp;&nbsp;&nbsp;To use the CryptoManana framework, you must have a PHP version between 5.5 and 8.0 with the default built-in set of extensions.
 Note that some operating systems may come with faulty a compilation of PHP or with some extensions disabled via configuration.
 For example, a lot of Unix unmaintained distributions sometimes forget to compile the 'libsodium'/' sodium' extensions or even built extensions that are with 4 years older version than the current PHP.
 This happens a lot